GabrielPeresBernes/Dolphin-Web-3/README.md

 Download the images requeried in the project [Images](https://drive.google.com/drive/folders/1EFNGjs-hM1-Pd_MZc8RSoPidywm6Vb99?usp=sharing)

-Rename the directory to "images" and put it inside "/src"
+Rename the directory to "images" and move it inside "/src"

 Then you can run the project with `npm start` or `yarn start`